FerhatAkalan/FerhatAkalan/README.md

 <h1 align="center">Hi 👋, I'm Ferhat</h1>

 Hello, my name is Ferhat Akalan.
-I am currently a fourth  year student studying Computer Engineering at Giresun University.
+I have recently graduated from the Computer Engineering department at Giresun University.
 My passion for computer science and technology drives me to stay up to date with the latest developments in the industry and pursue a career in this field.

 My internship and project experiences have allowed me to specialize in software programming.
-I would like to do an internship in the future to develop these skills and gain more experience in this field.
+I would like to work in the future to improve these skills and gain more experience in this field.

 I am interested in coding and software development and I develop personal projects to gain experience in this field.
-I am proficient in programming languages such as Python, Java, and C#.
-I like to develop software with ASP.NET technologies.
-I share the projects I develop in these languages on GitHub.
+I am proficient in programming languages such as Python, Java, and C#, and I share the projects I develop in these languages on GitHub.

-If you would like to learn more about my experience, projects, and skills, please feel free to connect with me on LinkedIn.
-Additionally, I am open to internship and job opportunities.
+If you would like to learn more about my experience, projects, and skills, please feel free to connect with me on mail.
+Additionally, I am open to job opportunities.
 I am eager to be a part of the evolving technologies.
 Thank you!

  🌱 I’m currently learning **Machine Learning**